Meetha22003992/Search-Algorithm/README.md

 # Linear Search and Binary search
 ## Aim:
-To write a program to perform linear search and binary search using python programming.
+To write a python program to perform linear search and binary search using python programming.
 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner